ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 which Endoresments in the candidate CoMIDs are applicable to the Attester being verified.
 All applicable Endorsements are added to the Accepted Claims Set.

-The verifier checks whether Endorsements are applicable by comparing Evidence in the Accepted Claims Set against Reference Values from the CoMID.
+The Verifier checks whether Endorsements are applicable by comparing Evidence in the Accepted Claims Set against Reference Values from the CoMID.
 These Reference Values may be provided as Reference Value Triples or may be combined with the Endorsements, for example as the Conditional Endorsement Series Triple.